IBM/security-verify-reactjs-tutorial/README.md

 <!-- To integrate React UI with security verify,  we need to do login using security verify page and then come back to React UI. -->

-Generally front-end service communicates with back-end services using one gateway service in the development environment.
-Then in production, frontend service and gateway service are deployed as single application.
-Read this [blog](https://www.ibm.com/cloud/blog/react-web-express-api-development-production) to get more understanding on how-to do this in React application.
-The sample application provided does the same.
+The front-end service generally communicates with back-end services using a Gateway service in a development environment.
+In a production set-up, frontend service and gateway service are deployed as single application.
+Refer this [blog](https://www.ibm.com/cloud/blog/react-web-express-api-development-production) to get more understanding on how-to achieve this in a React application.
+The sample application provided here demonstrates the same.

 The React code of frontend service is available at `sources/frontend-gateway-svc/ui-react` and the code to integrate with `verify-sdk` and other services is available at `sources/frontend-gateway-svc/server.js` in the cloned repository.